joshuaow91/joshuaow91/README.md

 # Hi 👋, I'm Josh
+A Software Engineer with experience in developing scalable customer-centric solutions.
+Effectively able to utilize problem solving and communication skills to understand ambiguous clientele and business needs and develop solutions quickly and efficiently.<br><br>
-A Full-Stack Engineer in Texas<br>Customer-focused software developer with a strong command of React & Java.
-Skilled in delivering data-driven solutions while excelling as an effective communicator and team member.<br><br>👨‍💻 All of my projects are available at https://joshuaow.com
+👨‍💻 All of my projects are available at https://joshuaow.com

 ## 🌐 Socials: